-Long Caye in Lighthouse Reef Atoll, home to diver-revered Itza Resort, is possibly the most environmentally focused private-island development resort and research community in the Caribbean.
+Long Caye in Lighthouse Reef Atoll, home to diver-revered Itza Resort, is possibly the most environmentally focused private-island development resort and the research community in the Caribbean.
 Itza is also the only beachfront dive resort within 50 miles of the Great Blue Hole and many other famous dive sites in Lighthouse Reef Atoll.
-Combining a deep respect for nature with a desire to share the area’s natural beauty, Itza welcomes guests to fully appreciate the magnificence of wild Belize.
+Combining a deep respect for nature with a desire to share the area’s natural beauty, Itza Resort formerly known as Itza Lodge welcomes guests to fully appreciate the magnificence of wild Belize.

 And there are so many ways to enjoy this untamed retreat.
 Each of the resort’s 24 rooms is situated right on the beach of Long Caye, so you are always just steps from your bed to the turquoise Caribbean Sea.
 Swimming, snorkeling and scuba diving the world-famous dive sites are obvious ways to spend your days on Long Caye, but if you’d rather opt to stay dry, there’s no shortage of engaging activities for you to try, from paddle boarding, kayaking or biking around the caye to lounging in a hammock or playing a game of beach volleyball.
 Plus, you can end your days with a spectacular sunset, a beach bonfire complete with live music and dancing, and unbelievable stargazing — being 50 miles from city lights allows the night sky to shine brightly over this slice of paradise.